Information Security Policy

 Data that contains personally identifiable information (PII) mandates that a higher level of security must be applied for its protection.
 As information becomes more anonymous and there is less personally identifiable information, then less rigorous measures are required.

 When the appropriate level of protection is determined, that same level of protection shall be applied to all other related information in whatever format, wherever retained (e.g., servers, network segments, desktop computers, mobile devices and storage devices such as jump drives, CD or DVD, and physical storage units such as rooms/spaces, desk drawers and file cabinets).

-The retention and destruction of information and records are governed by federal and state legal standards (such as, the Illinois State Records Act).
-To determine specific security safeguards for each information classification, consult the NIU Information Security Procedures.
+The retention and destruction of information and records are governed by federal and state legal standards such as the Illinois State Records Act).

 Responsibilities and Reporting